-- 8.3.
-Appropriate communication is very often a matter of putting oneself in the place of the intended audience, for example: - is the communication courteous and professional; - are recommendations or options to be considered and the implications of each set out clearly; - is it clear what you are asking of the user where you are requesting something from them; - will the user be able to navigate easily to the sections that are most relevant to their needs; - will the user understand the basis on which estimates and calculations have been made, and the appropriate degree of confidence in the results; and - above all, is the document fit for purpose, and appropriate for the use to which it is to be put? - 8.4.
+- 8.3 Appropriate communication is very often a matter of putting oneself in the place of the intended audience.
+For example: - Is the communication courteous and professional? - Are recommendations or options to be considered and the implications of each set out clearly? - Is it clear what you are asking of the user where you are requesting something from them? - Will they be able to navigate easily to the sections that are most relevant to their needs? - Will they understand the basis on which estimates and calculations have been made, and the appropriate degree of confidence in the results? - Above all, is the document fit for purpose, and appropriate for the use to which it is to be put?

 Answering these questions requires not just good judgement and a high standard of written communication, but also a degree of imagination and empathy.